sergiov13/Trello_Endpoint/README.md

 ```
     pipenv shell
 ```
-After we have our virtual enviroment created will install dependencies specified in pipfile, this will create out pipfile.lock.
+After we have our virtual enviroment created we will install dependencies specified in pipfile, this will create out pipfile.lock.
 ```
     pipenv install
 ```